-35. Tree Inspection - risk management
+36.Tree inspection - risk management

-As a tree owner, Curo has a responsibility for the health and safety of people on or near to the land Curo own and have potential liabilities arising from the falling of a tree or branch.
-Curo recognise that under the Occupier's Liability Act (1984) we owe a duty of care 'Common Law' to all people that might be injured by a tree.
+As a tree owner, Curo has a responsibility for the health and safety of people on or near to the land Curo own, and has potential liabilities arising from the falling of a tree or branch.
+Curo recognises that under the Occupier's Liability Act (1984) we owe a duty of care 'Common Law' to all people that might be injured by a tree.
 We will therefore take reasonable care to avoid acts or omissions that cause a reasonably foreseeable risk of injury to persons or property.
 We also understand that under the Health and Safety at Work Act (1974), we have responsibilities to ensure the safety and welfare of members of the public as well as staff.

-36. Managing the Risk from Trees
+37. Managing the risk from trees